ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

  <br/>
  <img src="../Images/r5.png" width="30%">

-7. When you have finished with all  scripts, log into the SQL Server to view all the datasets that have been created in the `CampaignManagement` database.
+7. When you have finished with all  scripts, log into the SQL Server to view all the datasets that have been created in the `Campaign` database.
 Hit `Refresh` if necessary.
  <br/>
  <img src="../Images/alltables.png" width="30%">